We're joining up health and care information across our boroughs

 Information for residents in Barnet, Camden, Enfield, Haringey and Islington

-Better information will improve the local services health and care services you receive
+Better information will improve the local health and care services you receive

-Being able to see your health and social care records at any time and in different places means health and care professionals can make quicker and safer decisions about your care.
+Introducing joined-up health and care records means that the health and care professionals involved in your care can see your information and make quicker and safer decisions with you.
 We are joining up health and care records across Barnet, Camden, Enfield, Haringey and Islington.

-An overview of the benefits, and how the joined-up record works can be found on this page.
-In addition, you'll find further information on this website:
+An overview of the benefits, and how the joined-up record works can be found on this page, as well as links to: